icesickle47/DSA-Practice/src/IMPORTANT NOTES README.txt

 if you see a range of sorted data -> BINARY SEARCH
     you can search for whatever number even, if it lies in a range of numbers that is sorted, you can binary search there you can binary search for a number even - you can search

+all these things I've practiced are algorithms to manipulate data in a certain way, there are certainly other ways to modify these algorithms to satisfy our use case and we should be able to